 But first, here are some travel tips for your 3-day trip to Chicago to make your stay smoother.

 How to Get to Chicago

-If you fly into Chicago, you will most likely come in via O’Hare International Airport, the busiest and third largest airport.
+- If you fly into Chicago, you will most likely come in via O’Hare International Airport, the busiest and third largest airport in the US.
 You might also come to Chicago Midway International Airport.

 Weather in Chicago